Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: The abstract perturbation theorem implies the results for the generalized gradient models

-\begin{remark} Let us state some remarks concerning this result. \begin{enumerate}[leftmargin=0.6cm] \item We may assume without loss of generality that $\Uscr(0) = D\Uscr(0) = 0$ since both, the Mayer function $\overline \Uscr$ and assumptions of the proposition, are invariant under adding an affine function to $\Uscr$.
+\begin{remark} \begin{enumerate}[1.,leftmargin=0cm] \item We may assume without loss of generality that $\Uscr(0) = D\Uscr(0) = 0$ since both, the Mayer function $\overline \Uscr$, and assumptions of the proposition, are invariant under adding an affine function to $\Uscr$.
 The lower growth assumption \eqref{eq:V3} is then much weaker than the corresponding condition in \cite{AKM16}.
 Indeed, assumption \eqref{eq:V3} only requires any quadratic bound from below while in \cite{AKM16} the condition $ \Uscr(z)\geq \frac{\Qscr(z)}{2}-\varepsilon \abs{z}^2$ for some small $\varepsilon> 0$ was imposed, i.e., the potential was assumed to grow almost as fast as the quadratic approximation at $0$. \item Let us emphasize that we do not require that $0$ is a minimum of the potential.
-In fact the theorem applies by a simple translation for all points $z_0$ such that
+In fact, the theorem remains valid by replacing $0$ by $z_0$ in all four assumptions, once $z_0$ is such that

 for some $\omega\geq 0$. \item The proposition can be generalized to some singular potentials, e.g., it is possible to consider potentials $\Uscr+\Vscr$ where $\Uscr$ is as before and $\Vscr:\mathcal{G}\to \R\cup \{\infty\}$ satisfies $\Vscr(z)\geq 0$, $0\notin \mathrm{supp}\, \Vscr$, and $e^{-\Vscr}\in C^{r_0+r_1}$.
 The one dimensional potential $\Vscr(x)=\eta(x) \abs{x-2}^{-1}$ where $\eta\in C^\infty_c((1,\infty))$ satisfies $e^{-\Vscr(x)}\in C^\infty(\R)$, hence non-trivial examples for such potentials with singularities exist.